kassam-99/All_in_One_Server/README.md

     python Dashboard.py

-Managing Paths:
+Or to connect to a server with administrative privileges:

+    python Admin.py

+`Make sure to read AdminPanel.md and Dashaboard.md before starting a server` Managing Paths:
     Use Paths_Manager in DirectoryManager.py to add, remove, and reset paths.
     Utilize EmergencyPathManager in Emergency.py for emergency path management.